Why Should We Believe You?

 It needs to be noted here that contrary to Msgr.
 Fenton’s recommendation and Church practice, those who ignore the truths taught by the Church integrally — in their entirety — have themselves corrected none of their errors.
 What they generally object to are actual truths of faith, and neither this author nor any theologian cited presents these truths; the Church Herself presents them.
 Such truths cannot be questioned, they cannot be argued against.
 It is only for us to accept them with a firm and unwavering assent.

 Catholics must defend the truth

 Pope Pius XII taught that, “The initiative of the lay apostolate is perfectly justified even without a prior explicit ‘mission’ from the hierarchy…Personal initiative plays a great part in protecting the faith and Catholic life, especially in countries where contacts with the hierarchy are difficult or practically impossible.
 In such circumstances, the Christians upon whom this task falls must, with God’s grace, assume all their responsibilities… Even so, nothing can be undertaken against the explicit or implicit will of the Church, or contrary in any way to the rules of faith or morals, or ecclesiastical discipline,” (“The Mission of Catholic Women,” Sept.
-29, 1957, The Pope Speaks, Vol. IV).
+29, 1957, The Pope Speaks, Vol. IV; AAS 49: 906-922).
 In following primarily this Pope’s laws and those of his predecessors, I have tried my best here to obey this teaching.
-If others believe that I have taught contrary to the will of the Church, faith or morals, or ecclesiastical discipline, it is their strict obligation to make this known first, to myself, so that if anything needs correcting it may be corrected, and finally to the Church, should proofs demonstrate that such a correction is truly in order.
+If others believe that I have taught contrary to the will of the Church, faith or morals, or ecclesiastical discipline, it is their strict obligation to make this known first, to myself, so that if anything needs correcting it may be corrected, then to one or two others who may have some interest in the affair and finally to the Church, should proofs demonstrate that such a correction is truly in order.